Blazemeter/jmeter-debugger/README.md

 __v0.3__
  - handle Transaction Controller
  - expand sampler path in tree to reveal it
+ - logic to stop on first Sampler Scope element for Sampler Breakpoint

 __v0.2__, 13 jun 2016
  - disable variables/properties/evaluate update on continue, to prevent deadlock